Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: SPROUT

 The first step is to extract self-reference features from stain priors and condense them into representative prototypes for subsequent matching.
 Given an image $I \in \mathbb{R}^{H\times W \times 3}$, we partition it into $n$ overlapped patches, denoted as $\{I^{i}\}_{i=1}^n$.
 Each patch is encoded as $F^{i}= f_\theta(I^{i})$, where $f_\theta$ denotes the pretrained encoder.
 Patch-level features are stitched to reconstruct a global representation $F\in \mathbb{R}^{h \times w \times d}$, where $(h, w)$ is the spatial resolution of the encoded feature map and $d$ is the embedding dimension.

-To derive self-reference masks, we first condition on stain color priors by transforming images into optical density space: $OD = -\log(x/x_0)$, where $x$ is the observed RGB intensity and $x_0$ is the reference intensity.
+To derive self-reference masks, we condition on stain color priors by transforming images into optical density space: $OD = -\log(x/x_0)$, where $x$ is the observed RGB intensity and $x_0$ is the reference intensity.
 Using the normalized stain matrix $Q = [Q_H, Q_E]$, the concentration map $S=[S_H, S_E]^{\top}$ is obtained via linear decomposition: $S=Q^{+} \cdot OD$, where $Q^+$ is the pseudoinverse.
-A visual illustration is provided in Appendix~\ref{sup:illustrative_visulization}.
+See Appendix~\ref{sup:illustrative_visulization} for the pipeline schematic.
 Otsu's thresholding (Appendix~\ref{sup:additional_alg}) is then utilized to separate coarse foreground and background regions.
-Within each region, pixels with the top $t$ stain intensities are selected to construct high-confidence masks $\bm M_{fg}$ and $\bm M_{bg}$ for self-reference.
-To ensure the spatial correspondence, we resize the pixel-level masks to feature resolution and overlap them for prototype extraction.
-Each class-specific feature set is then clustered into $K$ groups using $K$-means to derive representative prototypes $\mathcal{P}_c = \{ P_c^1, \dots, P_c^K\}$:
+Within each region, pixels with the top $t$ stain intensities are selected to construct high-confidence masks $\bm M_{fg}$ and $\bm M_{bg}$.
+To ensure spatial correspondence, we resize the pixel-level masks to feature resolution and overlap them for prototype extraction.
+Each class-specific feature set is clustered into $K$ groups using $K$-means to derive representative prototypes $\mathcal{P}_c = \{ P_c^1, \dots, P_c^K\}$:

 where $c\in\{fg, bg\}$, $\bm M_c\in\{0,1\}$, and $\Omega$ denotes the feature map spatial locations.
 The resulting prototypes $\{\mathcal{P}_{fg}, \mathcal{P}_{bg}\}$ capture the global semantic feature characteristics of foreground and background, serving as class-specific anchors for subsequent mapping.